Rahulkamati/angular/README.md

 # Angular Application Deployment Guide

-This repository contains an Angular application with a complete CI/CD pipeline using Docker, GitHub Container Registry, Terraform, and Ansible.
+This repository contains an Angular application with a complete CI/CD pipeline using Docker, GitHub Container Registry, Terraform, and Ansible with aws cloud platform

 ## Local Development